LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

    * **Skills** - set up or import the [list of skills](admin-settings-skills-groups-set-the-agent-group-hierarchy.html) that you’d like conversations routed to.
    * **Users** - set up or import the [list of agents](admin-settings-create-and-manage-users.html), managers or administrators.
    * **Groups/LOB** - [set up groups or lines of business](contact-center-management-campaigns-campaign-settings.html) to reflect how your contact center is organized to reflect in reporting, as well as filter so agents and managers only see relevant conversations and data.
-   * **Permissions**: [assign permissions](admin-settings-permissions-assign-permissions.html) or [customize permissions](admin-settings-permissions-customize-permissions.html) based on what actions your users can take in the system.
+   * **Permissions** - [assign permissions](admin-settings-permissions-assign-permissions.html) or [customize permissions](admin-settings-permissions-customize-permissions.html) based on what actions your users can take in the system.
 For example, create a ‘supervisor’ role with permissions to set up and add users.
-   * **Timezone**: [set up the timezone](admin-settings-set-the-time-zone.html) of your account for timestamp and reporting purposes.
+   * **Timezone** - [set up the timezone](admin-settings-set-the-time-zone.html) of your account for timestamp and reporting purposes.
-   * **Languages**: [setup the language](admin-settings-supported-languages.html) for agent workspace.
+   * **Languages** - [setup the language](admin-settings-supported-languages.html) for agent workspace.

 ## Step 3: Design the customer experience

-1. **Define the look, feel and behavior or chat buttons and windows:** LivePerson ‘campaigns’ provide you with granularity to define many aspects of the chat look and feel as well as the behavior buttons on your website, including:
+1. **Define the look, feel and behavior of chat buttons and windows:** LivePerson [campaigns](contact-center-management-campaigns-campaigns-overview.html) provide brands with ability to define many aspects of the chat's look and feel, as well as the behavior of website buttons, including:
    * Chat button look and feel
-   * Chat window look and feel
+   * Chat window look and fee
-   * Rules to trigger button appearance on your web pages
+   * Rules to trigger button appearance on web pages
    * Surveys
    * Proactive invitations

-   Read more: detailed instructions for creating chat campaigns.
+Read more about [creating buttons and banners](contact-center-management-campaigns-creating-buttons-and-banners.html) in campaigns.

-**2. Rich Messaging**: enhancing the conversation is crucial to enable you to handle more types of inquiries and actions over live chat.
-Beyond the regular text, LivePerson enables you to set up the following rich messaging capabilities:
+**2. Rich Messaging**: enhancing the conversational experience is crucial to helping brands handle an array of inquiries and actions over live chat.
+Beyond the regular text, LivePerson enables brands to set up the following [rich messaging](messaging-channels-rich-messaging-rich-messaging-overview.html) and [structured  content](messaging-channels-rich-messaging-rich-messaging-overview.html) capabilities:

     * Photo sharing (consumer to agent)
     * Structured content (cards, carousels, lists)

-**3. Add bots**: create a better customer experience by greeting your consumers with a great bot that can immediately answer some of their questions, or route the conversation accordingly.
-You can create bots easily using the LivePerson Conversation Builder.
+**3. Add bots**:  Automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
+[Learn how you can easily create bots](getting-started-getting-started-with-bots.html).

 **4. Secure forms**: you can take payments or verify secured identify of customers using the pci-compliant secure form within the conversation window.